 - Compression garments help reduce loose skin in areas of the void that are a result of removing excess fat by holding the skin together.

 - Not wearing compression garments can result in suboptimal results.

 - It also results in an increased occurrence of bruising and postoperative pain.

-Does compression help with belly fat and weight loss?
+Does compression help with weight loss?